These buttery little cookies are so cute—and you know how we love cute!

 1/2 cup powdered sugar, sifted

 3/4 cup English toffee bits, such as Heath (the ones without chocolate)

 With a hand held electric mixer, cream the butter and powdered sugar until smooth, about 1 minute.
 Beat in the vanilla, and then add the flour and salt.
 Reduce the speed to low and mix in the mini chocolate chips and toffee bits.

-With a small scoop (I use this one, which is 1¼" across), drop cookies onto a heavy duty baking sheet lined with unbleached parchment paper.
-(I love my half-size commercial baking sheets and have been using some of them for 20 years, for everything from baking lemon scones to roasting Brussels sprouts.
+With a small scoop (I use this one that's 1¼" across), drop cookies onto a heavy duty baking sheet lined with unbleached parchment paper.
+(I love my half-size commercial rimmed baking sheets and have been using some of them for 20 years, for everything from baking lemon scones to roasting Brussels sprouts.
 Two dozen of these cookies will fit on one sheet, so the whole batch will bake on two trays.
 Unbleached parchment paper is wonderful stuff, and you can reuse each sheet several times.)